 Notice that the stamen in the middle represents a borderline between two petals on the far side.

-For better imagination, you can look at the flower like this:
+For better imagination, you look at the flower this way:

 Now you can sketch and draw the petals easier and quicker I think.

 Outline now the contours of the leaves.
-Hibiscus leaves very much resemble to the leaves of roses.
+Hibiscus leaves very much resemble the leaves of roses.

 Marking out the veins on the leaves makes them instantly look more alive.
 Can you see it?